 When we alternate movement with stillness of mind, we open the door to a new level of awareness and perception.
 It activates the powerful formula of stillness, movement, and awareness.
 When you learn to combine these three elements, you have a recipe for accelerating your personal development.

 But what exactly does it mean?
 It means balancing periods of focused attention with periods of relaxation and rejuvenation.
 Instead of moving non-stop until completely exhausted, you carve out time to recharge and refuel your energy levels.
 When you renew, you also provide time to integrate body, mind, and spirit—you feel grounded and prepared.

 You’ll notice a vast improvement in your productivity and focus when you alternate action and rest.
 By taking frequent breaks throughout the day, you can maintain your attention span and stay engaged with your work.
 Additionally, you’re less likely to experience burnout or feel drained at the end of the day.

 Also, alternating action and rest can positively impact your physical and mental health.
 By taking time to rest and relax, you’re reducing your stress levels and giving your body a chance to recover from the demands of daily life.
 This, in turn, can lead to better sleep quality, improved immune function, and increased overall well-being.

 “The body benefits from movement, and the mind benefits from stillness.” — Sakyong Mipham

-You find the tactic of alternating movement with stillness in many ancient systems of consciousness exploration.
+Alternating movement with stillness is a common strategy found in many ancient traditions.
 Some call this series of rest and action a “round.”
 An example is to practice moving meditation alternating with seated meditation.
 Repeating this rotation several times a day deepens your familiarity with the moving method and the silence of your mind.
 It ensures you are grounded and centered for each successive session.